-• the direct rotation method as described in these guidelines is not currently valid for elements where deformations are expected to concentrate at a single crack in accordance with Section C5.5.1.6.
-Such elements should be assessed using the moment-curvature method, and

-• these guidelines do not provide details regarding assessment of members containing plain longitudinal reinforcement by the moment-curvature method.
+- the direct rotation method as described in these guidelines is not currently valid for elements reinforced with deformed longitudinal bars where deformations are expected to concentrate at a single crack in accordance with Section C5.5.1.6.
+Such elements should be assessed using the moment-curvature method, and - these guidelines do not provide details regarding assessment of members containing plain longitudinal reinforcement by the moment-curvature method.
 Such elements should be assessed using the direct rotation method.